 Breast augmentation involves inserting either a gel or saline-filled implant either above or beneath the pectoral muscle of the chest.
 The goal is to increase the size of the breast while maintaining a natural result.
 Positioning can vary the result as well.
 Although it may seem easy, breast augmentation is actually a delicate procedure that requires a good eye and lots of experience on the part of the surgeon to create the most beautiful result.

-I perform all my breast augmentations under general anesthesia on an outpatient basis at the Laguna Hills Surgery Center.
-I’ve chosen to work only with board-certified anesthesiologists to ensure my patients’ safety and comfort.
+I perform all my breast augmentations under general anesthesia on an outpatient basis at my Plastic Surgery Practice in Irvine, CA. I’ve chosen to work only with board-certified anesthesiologists to ensure my patients’ safety and comfort.
 Once the general anesthesia has been induced, I make as small an incision as possible.
 I then create a pocket to hold the implant.
 The implant is inserted and the area is closed with tiny stitches so as to result in as small and thin a scar as possible.
 This is the method used for gel-filled implants.
 For patients who desire saline implants, it’s possible to insert the implant through the areola or under the arm rather than underneath the breast.
 This is always confirmed in advance at our consultation.

 Once the procedure is finished, the patient is placed in a special surgical bra that provides both support and protection.
 The entire procedure takes about 90 minutes, and my patient then rests about two hours in the recovery room before going home.